nvpro-samples/gl_vk_threaded_cadscene/doc/vulkan_nvxdevicegenerated.md

 ## Highlighted Files

 * vk_nvx_device_generated_commands.h/cpp: contains the additions to the Vulkan api, as well as some very basic comments.
-At the time of the release of this sample the official [extension spec integration](https://www.khronos.org/registry/vulkan/specs/1.0-extensions/xhtml/vkspec.html), was not ready yet, but should be public soon.
-Therefore some values used in the provided header may actually change until the driver release.
+The official extension spec integration can be found at [khronos](https://www.khronos.org/registry/vulkan/specs/1.0-extensions/xhtml/vkspec.html#VK_NVX_device_generated_commands).
 * renderer_vkgen.cpp: contains the new renderers
 * resources_vkgen.cpp/hpp: contains the additions to resources handling